kamipakistan/git_and_github/README.md

     git config --global user.email "your@email.com"
     ```

+## Basic Git Commands

+Once you have Git set up, it's important to grasp the basic commands that you'll use frequently:

+- `git init`: Initialize a new Git repository
+- `git add`: Add changes to the staging area
+- `git commit`: Create a new commit with staged changes
+- `git status`: Check the status of your working directory
+- `git log`: View commit history
+- `git diff`: Compare changes between commits

 ## Creating Your First Git Repository Locally

 Now that Git is set up, let's create your first Git repository.